ebenzotoo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that creates a directory
+script that chane the group owner